CapraLab/cosmis/README.md

 # COSMIS
-COSMIS is a novel framework for quantifying the 3D spatial constraint of amino acid sites in the human proteome.
-If you find COSMIS useful in your work, please consider citing the COSMIS paper:
+COSMIS is a novel framework for quantifying the 3D mutational constraint on amino acid sites in the human proteome.
+If you find COSMIS useful in your work, please consider citing the following paper:
 * Li, B., Roden, D.M., and Capra, J.A.
-(2021).
-The 3D spatial constraint on 6.1 million amino acid sites in the human proteome. bioRxiv. doi: https://doi.org/10.1101/2021.09.15.460390
+[The 3D mutational constraint on amino acid sites in the human proteome](https://www.nature.com/articles/s41467-022-30936-x). *Nat.
+Commun.* **13**, 3273 (2022).

 ## What's in each folder?